-Everyone in the family carved at least one pumpkin, including my parents.
-One of my parents would take care of the stem, but then leave us to scoop out the “gook,” as my sister and I so affectionately called it.
+Everyone in the family carved at least one pumpkin.
+One of my parents would take care of the stem, but then leave us to scoop out the “gunk,” as my sister and I so affectionately called it.

-We’d place the gook in a big bowl on the table and my mom would go through it, clean off all the seeds and roast them in the oven for us to eat.
+We’d place the pumpkin guts in a big bowl on the table and my mom would go through it, clean off all the seeds, and roast them in the oven for us to eat.

-My first attempt at making roasted pumpkin seeds on my own was last year.
-I never paid attention to the methods my mom used all those years ago, so it shouldn’t come as a surprise that my off-the-cuff roasting produced seeds that tasted AWFUL.
+My first attempt at making roasted pumpkin seeds on my own was a few years ago.
+I never paid attention to the methods my mom used, so it shouldn’t come as a surprise that my off-the-cuff roasting produced seeds that tasted AWFUL.

 They were burned and soft at the same time… Sound impossible?
 Trust me.
 It’s possible.